ENCCS/intermediate-mpi/content/one-sided-sync.rst

    ``assert``
        Use this argument to provide optimization *hints* to the MPI library.
        Setting this argument to ``0`` is always correct.
+       Values described by the MPI standard:

+       - ``MPI_MODE_NOCHECK`` the matching calls to |term-MPI_Win_post| have
+         already completed on all target processes when the call to
+         |term-MPI_Win_start| is made.
+The nocheck option can be specified in a
+         start call if and only if it is specified in each matching post call.

    ``win``
        The window object.